 Audiences often conflate Mastering and mixing terms.
 While each process has similar aspects, they are pretty different.
 Mixing refers to the process by which producers individually manipulate tracks, such as EQ, gain, effects, and more.
 No matter how many tracks make up a recording, each one needs to stand out while also not clashing with or overriding others.
 This process can be a difficult balance to strike, but it’s why mixing is so important.
 So mixing deals with the specific components while mastering encompasses the whole process.

 Why does mastering matter?

-Now that “what is mastering” is out of the way, we need to ask why it’s so important.
+Now that “what is audio mastering” is out of the way, we need to ask why it’s so important.
 Today just about anyone can make music.
 DAWs have advanced, and the Internet is so riddled with tutorials that bedroom producers are springing up everywhere.
 This shift is great because it allows for more creativity, collaboration, and innovation.
 However, this doesn’t mean every song will be equal in the end.
-Mastering plays a significant role in this.
+Audio Mastering plays a significant role in this.

 Songs that make it to the top 40 are handled and perfected by a team of professionals who know the ins and outs of audio.
 Of course, mastering doesn’t need to be done at this level.
-Still, without proper mastering, the music cannot compete with everything else out there, even at lower production levels.
+Still, without proper audio mastering, your music cannot compete with everything else out there, even at lower production levels.

 Beyond mere competition, it’s all about achieving the best sounding song possible.
-Even if you’re not concerned about selling your music or becoming well-known, you most likely still want your music to sound great.
+Even if you’re not concerned about selling your music or becoming well-known, you most likely still want your tracks to sound great.
 You can work for days and weeks writing and recording a song only to have it sound underwhelming in the end.
 Mastering plays a massive role in elevating that song to the next level of quality.